rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The exported reports contain the following files:

-- **cookies-issues.csv** : the file contains a list of all the cookies that have been blocked, either in request or response.
+- **cookies-issues.csv** : The file contains a list of all the cookies that have been blocked, either in request or response.
-- **cookies.csv** : the file contains a list of all the cookies that are created by the site, either by first party or third-party frames.
+- **cookies.csv** : The file contains a list of all the cookies that are created by the site, either by first-party or third-party frames.
-- **report.csv** : the file contains an overall report of the cookies and their count based on various categories, domains, blocked cookies, etc.
+- **report.csv** : The file contains an overall report of the cookies and their count based on various categories, domains, blocked cookies, etc.
-- **report.json** : the file contains data for technological analysis and cookie data in a JSON format.
+- **report.json** : The file contains data for technological analysis and cookie data in a JSON format.
-- **report.html** : the file contains the resume of the report in HTML format similar to the Cookies' insight page.
+- **report.html** : The file contains the resume of the report in HTML format, similar to the Cookies' insight page.
 - **technologies.csv** : the file contains only the technological analysis data of the site.

 #### GDPR
-The PSAT CLI can accept the GDPR banner if present on the site with the help of CLI options `-ab` this feature is useful when analysing websites that require user consent to access cookies.
-By accepting the GDPR banner, the CLI can analyse the site without any interruptions, providing a comprehensive report on the cookies used.
+The PSAT CLI can accept the GDPR banner if it is present on the site with the help of CLI options `-ab` this feature is useful when analyzing websites that require user consent to access cookies.
+By accepting the GDPR banner, the CLI can analyze the site without any interruptions, providing a comprehensive report on the cookies used.

-PSAT identifies common code libraries that power those cookie banners.
+PSAT identifies the common code libraries that power those cookie banners.
 If it recognizes one, it can automatically click "accept" for you, so you can get a detailed cookie report without having to interact with the site.

 If PSAT doesn't automatically accept your site's GDPR banner, please [report](https://github.com/GoogleChromeLabs/ps-analysis-tool/issues/new?assignees=&labels=&projects=&template=feature-request.md&title=) the specific library that's causing the issue.
 The PSAT team can then add it to their detection list for a smoother experience in the future.

 ### Discrepancy between CLI and extension
-The PSAT browser extension and the CLI tool both capture valuable insights, but they operate under different environments, leading to potential discrepancies.
-Understanding these differences will help you in making informed decisions about choosing the appropriate tool based on the testing objectives and desired testing depth.
+The PSAT browser extension and the CLI tool both capture valuable insights, but they operate in different environments, leading to potential discrepancies.
+Understanding these differences will help you make informed decisions about choosing the appropriate tool based on the testing objectives and desired testing depth.

 The following are three key reasons for discrepancies:

 **1. Environment**

-The CLI tool utilizes a browser with the third-party cookie phase out enabled.
+The CLI tool utilizes a browser with the third-party cookie phase-out enabled.
 While the extension relies on Chrome settings for third-party cookies.
 This difference in environment can lead to discrepancies in website behavior, contributing to discrepancies.

 **2. Duration**